The features of orality: Environmental immersion—experiencing the world live

 Illiterate people, or rather people of primary orality, were not practically interested in what lay beyond their reach.
 They were not capable of deriving such knowledge from speculation (syllogism).
 Why would they want to do that?
 For this reason, unlike literate individuals, they refrained from making statements about things they had not personally experienced.

 Environmental immersion also has a rigid temporal dimension.
 All beings immersed in the environment are confined to the eternal “now.”
 Orality is always about the “now,” while literacy is about the “not now.”
 Living in the “now” leaves no room for reflection.
-Orality places the individual within events, within the world of the “here and now,” while literacy allows anyone to bring any time and any place in the world into a written, induced reality.
+Orality places the individual within events, within the world of the “here and now,” while literacy allows anyone to bring any time and any place into a written, induced reality.

 While analyzing TV replays used in news or sports broadcasts, McLuhan comes to a conclusion about the opposition between experience and meaning.
 The TV replay allows us to extract meaning from experience without actually experiencing it.
 “In fact, such is the nature of experience that it is almost inevitable that we do miss the meaning,” concludes McLuhan.